Frequently Asked Questions

 A. A godparent must be 16 years old, fully initiated (received Baptism, Eucharist, and Confirmation), and in good standing with the Church.
 Parents of the child being baptized cannot be the godparents.
 The godparents may be male or female; if two godparents are to be used, one of each gender is allowed.

-A. We have developed a course for godparents on our Learning Management System.
+A. We have developed a course for godparents.
 It is free, and anyone who wants to learn more about Catholic godparents is welcome to participate.
-You can find it at https://dor.training under the “Sacraments” section.
+You can find it by clicking here.

 A. A baptized non-Catholic may be a Christian witness to the baptism, but there must also be a Catholic sponsor (godparent) who meets the requirements.

-A. The RCIA (Rite of Christian Initiation of Adults) is the process by which adults (anyone who has reached the age of reason at 7 years old) join the Catholic Church.
+A. The OCIA (Order of Christian Initiation of Adults) is the process by which adults (anyone who has reached the age of reason at 7 years old) join the Catholic Church.
 It has four stages and culminates at the Easter Vigil.
-You can learn more at our RCIA page.
+You can learn more by visiting our OCIA page.

 A. As long as there is a well-founded hope that the child will be raised Catholic, the parent’s marital status should not impede the baptism.
 This is, however, an opportunity for couples to learn how they can have their marriage recognized.